 You can also try a limited selection of their dim sum from their takeaway shop in Central, right around the corner from my restaurant Barkada and down the street from Cheung Hing Kee Pan Fried Buns (both of which you’ll find later on this list), if you’re short on time and want to make a food crawl of it.

-EAT THIS: bean curd wrap with chicken & fish maw (only available at their Prince Edward location), siu mai, deep fried glutinous rice pork dumplings, fried shrimp bean curd rolls, beef tripe with black pepper, mango custard rolls, mango pudding
+EAT THIS: bean curd wrap with chicken & fish maw, siu mai, lo mai gai (lotus leaf wrapped sticky rice), deep fried glutinous rice pork dumplings, beef tripe with black pepper, mango custard rolls

 Wing